A physician from Arnold was killed yesterday morning when his single-engine airplane crashed in the foggy mountains of southwestern Pennsylvania.

 Though heavy fog is often a problem for local pilots and drivers in that area, Peters said he could not say whether it was a factor in the accident.
 "Weather will be a factor looked at by the NTSB," Peters said.

 A woman answering the telephone at Rindfleisch's Arnold address declined to comment.

 Rindfleisch, whose age was unavailable, trained in emergency medicine at the University of Maryland Medical System and was board-certified in that specialty, according to state records.
 He worked the 11 p.m.-to-7 a.m. shift at Laurel Regional Hospital.

 "We're all completely in a daze," said Barry Shapiro, assistant director of the emergency department at the Laurel hospital.
 "I don't know how we're even working tonight."

 Shapiro said Rindfleisch was a veteran of the first Persian Gulf war and recently traveled to Southeast Asia to do volunteer humanitarian work.

-Sun staff writer Sara Neufeld and the Associated Press contributed to this report.
+Sun staff writer Sara Neufeld and the Associated Press contributed to this article.